How to Write an Event Essay About a Memory, Place or Experience

 Dillard also uses a frame introduction which talks about football and describes the setting and characters.
 Her frame conclusion includes a couple of sentences which are an ironic comment on the whole story.

-Another powerful way to organize an Event Essay is to use a key metaphor or object.
-An excellent example of this type of organization is “On Being a Real Westerner”) by Tobias Woolf.
+Another powerful way to organize is to use a key metaphor or object.
+An excellent example of this type of organization is “On Being a Real Westerner” by Tobias Woolf.
 This essay organization works best when several short memories are tied together by a particular object, symbol or word.
 To write this essay:

 - Choose several memories relating to one object, person or emotion.
-In "On Being a Real Westerner" the memories are all organized around a rifle: getting it, reacting to his mother's objections, playing with it, acting like sniper, loading the rife, shooting squirrel and feeling conflicted emotions afterwards.
+In "On Being a Real Westerner" the memories are all organized around a rifle: getting it, reacting to his mother's objections, playing with it, acting like a sniper, loading the rife, shooting a squirrel and feeling conflicted emotions afterward.

 - Tell memories in chronological order, but make sure the most important memory is last and told in more detail.
 In "On Being a Westerner" the story of shooting the squirrel and the aftermath is told in much more detail.

 - Tie the memories together with a theme about their meaning.
 The theme in Woolf's story is power.
 He concludes with the idea that the hunger for power has shaped his growth to manhood, and yet as a man he is powerless to change the past, "the man can't help the boy."